instaclustr/cassandra-ttl-remover/README.md

  Note: your output path must end with `\`.
 Then, all the ttl-removed sstable is located in the tools/bin/<output path>.

-2. To do it on bactch, you can use the folloing command:
+2. To do it on batch, you can use the following command:

  `find [full path to the sstable folder]/*Data.db -type f | xargs -I PATH ./TTLRemover PATH -p <output path>`